 PROCEDURE FOR COORDINATION OF BENEFITS

-Ch.
-12 §2: Petitions for payment of medical and related services must include itemized bills, liens, co-pays, and out of pocket expenses.
-Also, payment of medical bills must be made within 10 days after a decree is issued or the date the information required under Chapter 5 is received, whichever is later.
+Petitions for payment of medical and related services must include itemized bills, liens, co-pays, and out-of-pocket expenses.
+Also, payment of medical bills must occur within 10 days after the issuance of a decree or the receipt of the information required under Chapter 5, whichever occurs later.

 RULES OF APPELLATE DIVISION

-Ch.
-13, §1-A: A party filing an appeal at a regional office is responsible for the cost of transferring the submission to the division.
+A party filing an appeal at a regional office holds responsibility for the cost of transferring the submission to the division.